storj/edge/README.md

     ```
     authservice run --auth-token "super-secret" --allowed-satellites="satellite-node-url"
     ```
-- Run stargate
+- Run gateway-mt
 Currently, auth service configuration is passed in to `minio` through environment variables:
-    - `MINIO_NOAUTH_ENABLED=enable` enables stargate to use our auth service implementation
+    - `MINIO_NOAUTH_ENABLED=enable` enables gateway-mt to use our auth service implementation
     - `MINIO_NOAUTH_AUTH_TOKEN` sets the auth token that's used to authenticate with our auth service.
 This should be set to the same value as the `--auth-token` in `authservice` command
     - `MINIO_NOAUTH_AUTH_URL` defines the address of our auth service instance.
 It's default to `http://localhost:8000`
     ```
-    MINIO_NOAUTH_ENABLED=enable MINIO_NOAUTH_AUTH_TOKEN="bob" MINIO_NOAUTH_AUTH_URL=http://localhost:8000 stargate run
+    MINIO_NOAUTH_ENABLED=enable MINIO_NOAUTH_AUTH_TOKEN="bob" MINIO_NOAUTH_AUTH_URL=http://localhost:8000 gateway-mt run
     ```
 - Register an access grant with auth service
     ```
     uplink access register "my-access-grant" --auth-service https://localhost:8000
     ```
     After registering an access grant with the auth service, you will have the s3 credential, `Access Key Id` and `Secret Key`
-    You can use that credential to configure an s3 client to talk to storj network through the stargate
+    You can use that credential to configure an s3 client to talk to storj network through the gateway-mt

 # S3 API Compatibility using Docker
 The following S3 methods are supported: